-Prereq: "C" or higher in PHYS 151.
-"C" or higher in or concurrent enrollment in problems.

-Description: This course is an introduction to the physical concepts of electricity, magnetism, light, and modern physics, using algebra and trigonometry as tools to solve related
+Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in PHYS 151.
+"C" or higher in or concurrent enrollment in MATH 140.
+Coreq: PHYS 152L Description: This course is an introduction to the physical concepts of electricity, magnetism, light, and modern physics, using algebra and trigonometry as tools to solve related problems.